Understanding And Identifying The Most Common Bipolar Tendencies

 Bipolar I disorder

-Bipolar disorder I is defined by episodes of a mania that last for at least seven days, or possibly by manic symptoms which are so severe that the individual may need to be hospitalized.
+Bipolar I disorder is defined by episodes of mania that last for at least seven days, or possibly by manic symptoms which are so severe that the individual may need to be hospitalized.
 They will typically also experience depressive episodes lasting at least two weeks at a time.
 “Mixed episodes”, which have characteristics of both mania and depression, may also occur.

 Bipolar II disorder

-Those with bipolar disorder II will also tend to experience fluctuations between “high” and “low” states.
+Those with bipolar II disorder will also tend to experience fluctuations between “high” and “low” states.
 This is especially true for manic episodes, as those with bipolar II disorder usually do not have full manic episodes that would require hospitalization.
 Instead, they experience periods of hypomania, a milder form of mania, in between depressive episodes.

 Cyclothymic disorder